 Digital Atlas of Austria 2.0

-- an assessment of the criticality of these services and
+- an assessment of the criticality of relevant Internet services,

-The project is funded by the Austrian security research programme KIRAS of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (former BMVIT).
+The project was funded by the Austrian security research programme KIRAS of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (former BMVIT).